danielrferreira/pySETTV/04 - Train/Neural Networks/readme.md

 # Artifficial Neural Networks
 ANN is a huge part of ML and, since it first architetures, it evolved to deep learning algorithms that power most of our day to day AI systems.
-This code will focus on classic architettures, such as Multi-layer Perceptron.
-This is a very basic Neural Network model, please look for sklearn.neural_network documentation for detailed explanations.
+This code will focus on Multi-layer Perceptron and just a few parameters.
+This is a very basic Neural Network model, please look for sklearn.neural_network documentation for other cases.